North Florida Amateur Radio Society

 CQ magazine offers the USA Counties Award (USA-CA) and a large colorful certificate for collecting verifications from at least 500 counties.
 Endorsements are awarded for 1000,1500, 2000, 2500 and 3000 counties.
 Verify all 3,077 counties are earn a plaque.
 Louisiana parishes and Alaskan judicial districts are considered equivalent to counties.
 A dozen or two "independent cities"--mostly in Virginia--also count for adjacent counties.

-The Mobile Amateur Radio Awards Club (MARAC) offers many other awards for verifying U.S. counties.
-As that organization's name implies. mobile contacts are of paramount importance in working all 3,077 U.S. counties.
+The Mobile Amateur Radio Awards Club (MARAC) offers many awards for verifying U.S. counties.
+As that organization's name implies, mobile contacts are of paramount importance in working all 3,077 U.S. counties.
 MARAC offers additional awards to mobile operators, especially those giving "last county" contacts to other operators.

 Mobile operators parked on a county line provide award credit for both counties at the same time.
 Plus there are three-county and even four-county points where seasoned mobile "county hunters" park from time to time.